CiscoFran10/CiscoFran10/README.md

 ## Sobre mim :

-Olá meu nome é Francisco A.K.A ( Cisco ) tenho 19 anos morador do complexo da maré - Rio de Janeiro , estudante de programação com grande interesse em Front-end e Web design.
+Olá meu nome é Francisco A.K.A ( Thiago ) tenho 19 anos morador do complexo da maré - Rio de Janeiro , estudante de programação com grande interesse em Front-end e Web design.
 Atualmente aluno do programa Recode Pro 2022.
 Futuramente pretendo fazer faculdade de ciência da computação mas no momento eu tento fazer algumas coisas legais e bonitas com programação. 👨‍🎓💻

 ## About me :

-Hi my name is Francisco A.K.A ( Cisco ) i'm 19 years old, I live in Rio de Janeiro, and i'm a programing student with great interest in Front-end and Web design.
+Hi my name is Francisco A.K.A ( Thiago ) i'm 19 years old, I live in Rio de Janeiro, and i'm a programing student with great interest in Front-end and Web design.
 In the future i'am planing to go to college for computer science, but right i'm trying to do some cool and beatiful stuff with programing. 👨‍🎓💻

 ## Assuntos que estou estudando atualmente